davidjacooper/treewriter/README.md

 tw.endNode();
 ```

-`TreeWriter` expands on the standard `PrintWriter` class, with additional methods for indicating where nodes start and end.
+`TreeWriter` extends the standard `PrintWriter` class, with additional methods for indicating where nodes start and end.
 The boolean values indicate whether any more sibling nodes are expected.